Marco2004/portafolio-marco-portfolio-marco/README.md

   `script-src` because the project uses inline `style=""` and `<script>` blocks across several templates — removing it entirely would require moving that code into separate files/classes.

+### Roadmap

+Natural next steps beyond the current scope:

+- Automated test suite (PHPUnit) and continuous integration.
+- CSS/JS minification and concatenation for production.
+- Tighten the Content-Security-Policy by removing `'unsafe-inline'`, moving inline styles and scripts into separate files.
+- Export the résumé in additional formats (e.g. `.docx`).
+- IP-based rate limiting on authentication forms (on top of the existing temporary lockout after failed attempts).
+- Docker container for a reproducible install without depending on XAMPP.

 ---